Master's Programme in Mathematics

 Information about the relevant higher education qualifications

-Submit transcripts from your university-level studies (current or completed) including translations if not in English.
+In addition to filling out the list of mathematics courses in the summary form, you must submit complete transcripts from your university-level studies (current or completed) including translations if not in English.

 Specification on how you meet the specific eligibility requirements